 - Funding for research or evaluation projects.

-All external requests related to research and evaluation will be screened by the Research and Evaluation Office and distributed within the Agency as appropriate.
+To do so, please complete the External Research Request Form or email us at firstname.lastname@example.org.
+All external requests related to research and evaluation will be assessed by the Research and Evaluation Office and distributed within the Agency as appropriate.

 The NDIA does not provide endorsement for external research or evaluation projects.